 “Anything and everything anyone is able to give is always, extremely appreciated by these furry companions and their guardians.”

 The deadline for the toy drive is Dec.
-16, so that Santa can help give out the toys and gifts at the Dec.
-21 Charlie’s Food Bank, where pet photos with Santa will also be offered.
+14, so that Santa can help give out the toys and gifts at the Dec.
+19 Charlie’s Food Bank.

 - Dog, cat and rabbit toys